 }

-Note that the value provided to the input range is in pixels.
+Note that the value provided for the input range is in pixels.

 In emailing apps or messaging apps like WhatsApp, you often get two different actions coupled together when you swipe right.
-Using the same knowledge, let’s try to create it on the right swipe.
-First, provide renderRightActions
+Using the same knowledge, try to create it on the right swipe.
+First, provide renderRightActions, which is similar in concept but works exactly the opposite to renderRightActions.

 <Swipeable renderLeftActions={LeftActions} renderRightActions={RightActions}>